firedrakeproject/firedrake/doc/sphinx/source/ir.rst

 * ``pragma pyop2 simd``.
 This is added on top of the kernel signature.
 It is used to suggest PyOP2 to apply simd vectorization along the ParLoop's iteration set dimension.
-Such kind of vectorization is also known as ''inter-kernel vectorization''.
+Such kind of vectorization is also known as *inter-kernel vectorization*.
 This feature is currently not supported by PyOP2, and will be added only in a future release.

 The ``itspace`` pragma tells PyOP2 how to extract parallelism from the kernel.